 Bill to create crime prevention district around LSU passes through House, could cost business owners thousands

 BATON ROUGE - Crime around LSU has state lawmakers ready to take action.
-Representative Barbara Freiberg proposed the bill after hearing concerns from business owners in the area.
+Representative Barbara Freiberg has proposed a crime prevention district around the campus after hearing concerns from business owners and others in the area.

 "This bill came to me from residents, from business owners, from LSU officials who are concerned about the rise of crime not only in Baton Rouge but in particular around the LSU area," Freiberg said.

-After passing through the house unanimously it is making it's way to the senate.
+After passing through the House unanimously, it is making its way to the Senate.
 It lays out the area that the district will be in along with the estimated costs business owners will have to pay.
-Those costs can be up to $5,000 dollars per year, a price tag that Bengals & Bandits owner, Patrick Wilkerson says is worth every penny.
+Those costs can be up to $5,000 per year, a price tag that Bengals & Bandits owner Patrick Wilkerson says is worth every penny.

 "I think it'd be a great thing for our area.
 You know being next to campus there's a lot of kids around.
 The security and safety of our staff and the students next to campus I think it'd be great.
 It's really an investment in our location.
 If we had to invest some money and pay some higher taxes to afford that type of security, it'd be well worth it," Wilkerson said.